By Danielle DeSimone

 There are a few units in the Navy that aren’t just challenging – they’re highly specialized parts of the Navy that are extremely difficult to be a part of.

-Navy SEAL training, for example, is so grueling that about 80 percent of SEAL trainees drop out before finishing the program.
-The 2,450 active-duty SEALs make up less than one percent of all Navy personnel, but they are a crucial component of Navy special operations.
+Navy SEAL training, for example, is so grueling that about 75% of SEAL trainees drop out before finishing the program.
+The 2,450 active-duty SEALs make up less than 1% of all Navy personnel, but they are a crucial component of Navy special operations.

 Meanwhile, the Navy’s flight exhibition team, the Blue Angels, only accepts 17 pilots to fly each year in its exclusive flight team.